fac21/week5--Web-App--EMNS/README.md

 - Avoid SQL injection vulnerabilities
 - Handle node errors
 - Testing SQL and servers

+# Project was not completed so the app is not completely functional.

 We used all this database and node magically to create a page where users submit their park suggestions and comments!